Peru: Ethnic groups

 Peru is a multiethnic nation formed by successive waves of different peoples over five centuries.
 Amerindians inhabited Peruvian territory for several millennia before the Spanish conquest in the 16th century; according to historian Noble David Cook, their population decreased from nearly 5–9 million in the 1520s to around 600,000 in 1620 mainly because of infectious diseases.

 The 2017 census for the first time included a question on ethnic self-identification.
-According to the results, 60.2% of the people identified themselves as mestizo, 22.3% identified themselves as Quechua, 5.9% identified themselves as white, 3.6% identified themselves as black, 2.4% identified themselves as Aymara, 2.3% identified themselves as other ethnic groups, and 3.3% didn't declare their ethnicity.
+According to the results, 60.2% of the people identified themselves as mestizo, 22.3% identified themselves as Quechua, 5.9% identified themselves as white, 3.6% identified themselves as black, 2.4% identified themselves as Aymara, 2.3% identified themselves as other ethnic groups, and 3.3% did not declare their ethnicity.
+In the different stages of Peru's history, ethnic composition has varied, with a continuous decline in the Amerindian proportion, due to multiple socioeconomic and sociocultural factors, birth controls, high mortality rates, exclusion, among others.
+The country tends towards a slow generalized miscegenation of all ethnic segments that began from the beginning of the colonial period to the present day.
+Because the majority of the Peruvian population has become mestizo, some feel a superiority complex towards the natives of the mountains and the jungle, either because they do not pronounce a word properly, or simply because they do not know how to read a text well, leading to a kind of racism towards them.

-Spaniards and Africans arrived in large numbers under colonial rule, mixing widely with each other and with Indigenous peoples.
-After independence, there was gradual immigration from England, France, Germany, and Italy.
+During the Viceroyalty of Peru, Spaniards and Africans arrived in large numbers, mixing widely with each other and with the native population, mainly on the coast (the mountains and the jungle maintained a very little mixed indigenous majority).
+After independence there was European immigration from Spain, Italy, England, France, and Germany, along with the Middle East.
 Peru freed its black slaves in 1854.
 Chinese and Japanese arrived in the 1850s as laborers following the end of slavery, and have since become a major influence in Peruvian society.
+The first Croatian immigrants came to Peru in 1573 from Dubrovnik.